intel/auto-round/docs/tips_and_tricks.md

 **Reasoning:**

-Full-range symmetric quantization was first introduced by the Llama CPP community.
-Its precision is comparable to asymmetric quantization, and it outperforms traditional symmetric quantization, particularly in low-bit scenarios like 2-bit quantization.
+**To my beset knowledge, full-range symmetric quantization was first introduced by the LlamaCPP community.** Based on our experiments, its precision is comparable to asymmetric quantization, and it outperforms other symmetric quantization variants, particularly in low-bit scenarios like 2-bit quantization.

 **Average accuracy across 10 tasks:**